 Nonetheless, in this experiment we have shown that we reproduce ligands experimental poses with our framework.
 As the references are experimental data, we dispose of comparison elements (RMSD and mass centers distances).
-The results obtained in this study (distances determining Xpose and J-pose and associated RMSD) are good enough to validate the method for detecting workable binding sites.
+The results obtained in this study (distances determining Xpose and J-pose and associated RMSD) validate the method for detecting workable binding sites.
 To identify already known binding sites or new ones the aim of this program is to perform predictive experiments on large sets of proteins for a given ligand of interest.
 For these, we will only dispose of the free energy of binding to discriminate good docking poses.
 For 7/24 there is no match between the binding energy and the geometric criterions.
 In some remarkable cases we have shown previously, only the free binding energy computation does not allow to retrieve similar poses to the crystallographic ones.
 That is demonstrating that the evaluation of the binding energy is not an absolute reference.
-To reduce the unsuccessful ratio we have to reinforce the ranking evaluation process by adding other scoring methods able to make up rare cases of force field failures.
-However, in most of the cases we have seen that the PS method strongly performs to detect druggable cavities on a protein receptor.
+To reduce the unsuccessful ratio we reinforced the ranking evaluation process in the second experiment with a better protocol.
+We showed that this protocol (a) allows removing the constraints of the first experiment that excluded some good results and (b) is able to compensate force field behavior failures.

+In most of the cases we have seen that the PS method strongly performs to detect druggable cavities on a protein receptor.
 In fact some proteins present multiple binding sites well described in enzymology allosteric phenomena especially.
 The advantage of using multiple pockets search is to identify well differentiated multiple sites on the fly during a unique docking simulation.
-That allows us to consider ligand repositioning experiments and also second targets and offtargets hunting.
+That allows us to consider ligand repositioning experiments and also second targets and off-targets hunting.
 In addition the AC method is able to overcome the PS method failures with adding search completeness and not excluding planar binding surfaces such as protein-protein binding area in particular.
 So, we demonstrate that the combination of the two methods is an accurate strategy to identify new protein targets for a given ligand.
+We developed an effective tool to perform large-scale inverse virtual screening works on both HPC hardware and personal computer able to identify proteins targets for a chemical ligand of interest.